kubeflow/mxnet-operator/README.md

 ### Using GPUs

-Mxnet-operator is now supporting the GPU training .
+MXNet Operator supports training with GPUs.

-Please verify your image is available for GPU distributed training .
+Please verify your image is available for distributed training with GPUs.

-For example ,
+For example, if you have the following, MXNet Operator will arrange the pod to nodes to satisfy the GPU limit.

 ```
 command: ["python"]